|

 Francis of Assisi

 Canticle of the Sun -- A view of reality itself as spiritual family: "Brother Sun" and "Mother Earth".
-Everything exists in reference to God and so -- even suffering and death -- is integrated into a unified vision of meaning.
+Everything exists in reference to God, and so -- even suffering and death -- are integrated into a unified vision of meaning.

 The Testament -- A dying founder demands fidelity to his vision of austerity.
 Can a spiritual movement survive its own success?
 Francis insisted that his directive must not be reinterpreted or diluted by intellect or institution.